We see potential for infrastructure to deliver attractive returns for several reasons.

-Tyler Rosenlicht, Senior Vice President, is a portfolio manager on the Global Listed Infrastructure team and serves as Head of Midstream Energy & MLPs.
+Tyler Rosenlicht, Senior Vice President, is a portfolio manager for Global Listed Infrastructure and serves as Head of Resource Equities Strategies.

 Thuy Quynh Dang, Vice President, is a portfolio manager on the Global Listed Infrastructure team and has analyst coverage responsibilities for Europe.

 Infrastructure: Superior returns in challenging conditionsWatch video

 High inflation and volatile markets are driving investors to listed infrastructure to potentially reduce risk but maintain attractive total return.